Jean Paul Leon: Career

-The three collections: Hebrew Heritage, I.N.R.I. & Reflections of Islam, conform E.T.C.
-Espace Three Cultures, supported by the Mayor of Toledo.
-Three Cultures is the result of Jean Paul Leon's lifelong dedication and his ultimate conviction... considering that when a seeker enters through the threshold of the three monotheistic religions, he secretly expects Maggid – to hear the voice of God – but inevitably stumbles upon the restricted realm of mankind.
+The three collections: Hebrew Heritage, I.N.R.I. & Reflections of Islam, along with Oriental Meditations conform the Unison Collection.

+The Unison Collection is the result of Jean Paul Leon Yodh's lifelong dedication and his ultimate conviction... considering that "when a seeker enters through the threshold of the three monotheistic religions, he secretly expects Maggid – to hear the voice of God – but inevitably stumbles upon the restricted realm of mankind".
 Ong Namo Guru Dev Namo.
-In his introduction to the artist, leading Art Appraiser of the City of Paris, Maître Pierre Cornette de St-Cyr, writes: “the light in art, as Jean Paul Leon shows us, will lead us towards intelligence.”
+In his introduction to the artist, leading Art Appraiser of the City of Paris, Maître Pierre Cornette de St-Cyr, writes: "the light in art, as Jean Paul Leon shows us, will lead us towards intelligence."